akoustyle/battleship-board-game/README.md

 2️⃣ Play game

-**To play**, simply type in coordinates of your attacks, for example c4, if you touch the opponent ship the terminal will print a ' # ' then you can keep playing.
+**To play**, simply type in coordinates of your attacks, for example c4, if you touch the opponent ship, the terminal will print a ' # ' then you can keep playing.
 If you don't hit a ship the terminal will print a ' x ', it would be the other player turn.
 To make the game more readable, there are many *"Enter to continue..."* prompts between each turn.

-In order to win you need to touch all the ships of the opponent !!!
+In order to win you need to touch all ships of the opponent !!!

 ##Happy battle!!!